yinwang0/pysonar2/README.md

     java -jar target/pysonar-<version>.jar /usr/lib/python2.7 ./html

-This will take a few minutes.
+This may take a few minutes.
 You should find some interactive HTML files inside the _html_ directory after this process.

-Note that this is just a demo program.
-PySonar2 is not an end-user tool.
-It is mainly designed as a library for Python IDEs, other developer tools and code search engines, so its interface may not be as appealing as an end-user tool.
+Note that this is just a simple demo program based on the library.
+PySonar2 is not meant to be an end-user tool.
+It is mainly designed as a library for Python IDEs, developer tools and code search engines, so its interface may not be as appealing as an end-user tool.

 ### System requirements